i-v-s/slam/svo2.md

 ## Christian Forster, Zichao Zhang, Michael Gassner, Manuel Werlberger, Davide Scaramuzza

-Abstract—Direct methods for Visual Odometry (VO) have gained popularity due to their capability to exploit information from all intensity gradients in the image.
+Кратко—Direct methods for Visual Odometry (VO) have gained popularity due to their capability to exploit information from all intensity gradients in the image.
 However, low com- putational speed as well as missing guarantees for optimality